MuhammadRamzy-AR/MachineLearning/README.md

 Machine Learning and Deep Learning Script Collection

-Script conatained in this repository is made using python 3 and mostly from Machine Learning, Deep Learning, and NLP course assignment in college
+Script conatained in this repository is made using python 3 and mostly from Machine Learning, Deep Learning, and NLP course assignment in college and academic competition

 Scripts in this repository contained classification, clustering, sentiment analysis, etc.
 MOdels: